Financial Information for Parents

 The Federal PLUS Loan enables parents or legal guardians to finance their dependent (as determined by the FAFSA), undergraduate student’s post-secondary education by borrowing funds directly from the government through the William D. Ford Direct Loan Program.
 In order to be eligible for the PLUS loan, a FAFSA must be filed at: www.fafsa.ed.gov.

 This loan is insured by a guarantee agency and backed by the federal government.
 Although financial “need” is not required, credit worthiness is considered.
 Parents can take out up to the Cost of Attendance, minus any other aid.
-Contact SDCC’s Enrollment Services Office at (619) 201-8730 for a detailed cost estimate.
+Contact SDCC’s Student Financial Services Office at (619) 201-8730 for a detailed cost estimate.

 If one parent is denied the PLUS loan, and no creditworthy co-signer is found, the student may be eligible for additional Stafford Unsubsidized loan money.
-Once the Enrollment Services Office is informed of the denial by the lender (and/or the parent), a revised award letter is sent to the student for approval.
+Once the Student Financial Services Office is informed of the denial by the lender (and/or the parent), a revised award letter is sent to the student for approval.

 Learn More about PLUS Loans & Apply